cjoakim/azure-cosmosdb-hackathon/relational_gps_sql.md

 - Query the collection efficiently by the IATA Code **CLT** (Charlotte, NC) and display the resulting document(s).
 What is the altitude of CLT airport?

+- What is the RU cost to query the DB by an IATA Code?

 - Using native CosmosDB database functionality, query the airports that are within 40 kilometers of GPS location 35.499235 (latitude) and -80.848469 (longitude).